How to Choose the Right Uptime Monitor in 2026

 What is overkill for most non-engineering ecommerce teams: code-first synthetic frameworks like Checkly that require an in-house engineer to maintain Playwright scripts in version control.
 That can be the right answer for a Shopify Plus team with a dedicated SRE function, but a typical Shopify or WooCommerce store gets faster value from a point-and-click monitor.

 Recommended pick: Velprove Pro at $49 per month.
-One hundred HTTP monitors at 30-second intervals, ten browser login monitors at 5-minute intervals, multi-step API up to ten steps for chained cart and checkout calls, all five global regions, custom domain status pages, PagerDuty plus Slack plus Discord plus Teams plus webhooks, and SSL monitoring built in.
+One hundred monitors total at 30-second intervals, up to ten of them browser login monitors at 5-minute intervals, multi-step API up to ten steps for chained cart and checkout calls, all five global regions, custom domain status pages, PagerDuty plus Slack plus Discord plus Teams plus webhooks, and SSL monitoring built in.
 Velprove Starter at $19 per month is the fit if you do not need PagerDuty or custom-domain status pages yet.

 The honest if-you-outgrow-this routing: Pingdom adds RUM and waterfall analytics if real-user performance is the bar for your conversion-rate work, with the budget to match.
 Site24x7 covers the same ground at a lower price.
 If you have an in-house engineer who will own the test scripts in version control, Checkly is the code-first synthetic option.